Charlotte Divorce LAWYER

 Taking a divorce to court is usually only used as a last resort.
 Divorces end up in court when divorcing spouses cannot agree on an issue, such as alimony or child custody.
 Many divorces can be resolved without ever going to court.

 The court process can be time-consuming and emotionally draining.
-Therefore, it's beneficial to explore alternative dispute resolution options first.
+Therefore, it is beneficial to explore alternative dispute resolution options first.
 Our legal team will discuss all possible routes with you, aiming to minimize conflict and stress.
-By utilizing methods such as collaboration, negotiation, or arbitration, we strive to reach a settlement that reflects the fairness and respect your situation deserves.
+By using methods such as collaboration, negotiation, or arbitration, we strive to reach a settlement that reflects the fairness and respect your situation deserves.

 Here are three of the most common alternatives to litigation: